dougpm/logs-data-pipeline/README.md

 4. Deployment of the Cloud Function.
 5. Creation of the BigQuery dataset.

 __Note__: The functions file has its content commented out.
-The reason for this is that the Composer environment must be created before the function, as information about the it must be filled in the function code before deployment.
+The reason for this is that the Composer environment must be created before the function, as information about it must be filled in the function code before deployment.
 More on this in the instructions section.

 ###### Architecture
 The developed solution follows this diagram: